Apple Event 2024: All the iPhone 16, Apple Watch and AirPods news expected today

 There should be new handsets, smartwatches and earbuds at Apple's big event.

-For Apple followers, the biggest tech day of the year is finally here: The Apple iPhone 16 launch event.
-It'll take place later today, September 9, at 1PM ET in Cupertino, CA, and you can stream it live on YouTube or the company's website.
-We'll also be live-blogging the news and hopefully will get a chance to check out the new iPhone after the event.
+The Apple iPhone 16 launch event is now live and you can stream it on YouTube or the company's website.
+You can also follow along as we live-blog the news, and hopefully we'll get a chance to check out the new iPhone — which will come equipped with iOS 18 — after the event.

 The biggest news we're expecting from Apple's It's Glowtime event is the iPhone 16 lineup.
 Following past events, we're also anticipating a new Apple Watch or two.
 But a late-breaking update from Bloomberg's Mark Gurman suggests that we won't be seeing a full refresh on the Apple Watch Ultra line — just a new Ultra 2 color.
 (See below for details).